How to Join the Reserve Defence Forces?

 Joining the RDF is a simple process, however there are a number of important steps to be taken, which may take some time.

 - The Oath

 Applicants must be in good mental and bodily health, and free from any physical defect, abnormality, physiological condition or past history of serious illness likely to interfere with the efficient performance of their duties.
-The following are the minimum requirements:

 Once all the required Security and Medical checks have been completed satisfactorily, applicants can be attested into the RDF.
 This process involves swearing, or declaring an oath, and then signing a copy of the oath.
 At this stage the applicant is a member of the Reserve Defence Forces, and is issued with an army number and uniform over the next few weeks.

 MionnaÁmse (nó dearbhaÁmse), <ainm>, go solamanta go mbead dÁlis d’Eirinn agus tairiseach don Bhunreacht agus, faid a bhead im chomhalta de na hOglaigh Cúltaca, go gcomhlÁonfad gach ordú dleathach a bhé arfas m’oifigigh uachtaracha dhom agus nach gceanglód le haon chumann rúnda ar bith ná nach mbead im chomhalta den chéanna ná nach dtaobhód leis an gcéanna.

 I, <name>, do solemnly swear (or declare) that I will be faithful to Ireland and loyal to the Constitution and that while I am a member of the Reserve Defence Force I will obey all lawful orders issued to me by my superior officers and will not join or be a member of or subscribe to any secret society whatsoever.

 Find out more about the Reserve Defence Forces